Vivan-Bakane/Your_WELLcome/README.md

 Sign up first to create an account, then you can log in.

-© 2025 [Your Name or Developer Alias].
+© 2025 Vivan Bakane.
 All rights reserved.

 This software, "Your WELLcome - Health Checker App", and its associated files are the intellectual property of the developer.